 - Offering help to people who want to quit

 - Enforcing bans on advertising, promotion and sponsorship

 - Raising taxes on tobacco

-The direction given in this policy report seeks to de-normalise tobacco within Irish society, reduce initiation rates, assist smokers to quit, protect non smokers, especially children, from the effects of second hand smoke, by building a stable policy and legislative framework.
+The direction given in this policy report seeks to de-normalise tobacco within Irish society, reduce initiation rates, assist smokers to quit, protect non-smokers, especially children, from the effects of second-hand smoke, by building a stable policy and legislative framework.

 Background - Tobacco Free Ireland Programme

-The Strategic Planning and Transformation Office is prioritising its efforts to achieve meaningful and measureable results across key Government Policies and Strategies aimed at improving the health and wellbeing of the population.
+The Strategic Planning and Transformation Office is prioritising its efforts to achieve meaningful and measurable results across key Government Policies and Strategies aimed at improving the health and wellbeing of the population.
 Healthy Ireland is our overarching Government Policy which presents a roadmap for achieving improved health and wellbeing for all in society.
 Healthy Ireland's actions and governance mechanisms are reflected in strategies including National Positive Ageing, Tobacco Free Ireland and Better Outcomes, Brighter Futures among others.

 Good governance underpins the National Programmes in line with Healthy Ireland's vision.
 A systematic approach guided by the Healthy Ireland operating principles informs the work of the National Programmes: